MicrosoftDocs/win32/desktop-src/NetMon2/recognizeframe.md

 ---
-Description: 'The RecognizeFrame export function indicates whether a piece of data is recognized as the protocol that the parser detects.
-The RecognizeFrame export function must be implemented for each parser that the parser DLL supports.' ms.assetid: '6d0574da-f0ec-4ed9-bfb0-023dff2ac6fe'
+Description: The RecognizeFrame export function indicates whether a piece of data is recognized as the protocol that the parser detects.
+The RecognizeFrame export function must be implemented for each parser that the parser DLL supports. ms.assetid: 6d0574da-f0ec-4ed9-bfb0-023dff2ac6fe
-title: RecognizeFrame callback function
+title: RecognizeFrame callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RecognizeFrame callback function